40th Havana Jazz Festival "Jazz Plaza 2025"

 You will be welcomed by your Authentic Cuba Travel® guide and bus driver who will facilitate an array of Support for the Cuban People activities with Cubans along the way.
 They will also be your 24/7 escorts to all the activities and attractions of the Havana Jazz Festival Cuba tour.

-You will be shown to your modern air-conditioning motor coach and enjoy a short ride to your accomodation in Playa Neighbourhood or Vedado Neighbourhood.
+You will be shown to your modern air-conditioning motor coach and enjoy a short ride to your hotel or luxury casa particular in Vedado Neighbourhood.
 This is Havana’s downtown where most of musical venues and happenings of the Cuba Jazz Festival will take place.
 This is the place to be in the city in the coming days if you are a Jazz lover.

-Then you will check in at your Luxury Casa Particular or Quinta Avenida Hotel.
+Then you will check in at your hotel Valentin Quinta Avenida (Valentin 5th Avenue) or Luxury Casa Particular located at the cultural center of Havana City.

 Evening venue: The Jazz Plaza 2025 kicks off today.
 We will participate in the Opening of the 40th Havana Jazz Festival.
 Your Authentic Cuba Travel® guide will hand out your VIP All Access Jazz Pass and show you to the best seats at the designated theatre (quite likely the Mella Theatre or the National Theatre of Cuba).
 Please, guard the Jazz pass dearly as it is not replaceable and grants you access to all Jazz venues in the city.